Blog: Why you’re getting so many cold calls from R&D tax companies

 They also pointed the finger at – you guessed it – advisors.

-When questioned by the House of Commons about R&D tax relief abuse, HMRC focused on the role of advisers who, it said, ‘approach businesses and suggest, incorrectly, that some expenditure can be recharacterised as R&D to get tax relief.’
+When questioned by the House of Commons about R&D tax relief abuse in early 2022, HMRC focused on the role of advisers who, it said, ‘approach businesses and suggest, incorrectly, that some expenditure can be recharacterised as R&D to get tax relief.’

 ‘HMRC explained that when it challenges a claim, it can find the adviser has gone and the business does not know a great deal about the rationale for the claim.
 HMRC confirmed that it had a watchlist of advisers that it was worried about.
 It said the list would be of great benefit to it when claimants are required to disclose who helped them with their claim.’